Lake Tinaroo, Queensland: Geography

-The locality includes the lake itself (also called Lake Tinaroo) created by the Tinaroo Dam and the foreshores of the lake and some of the creeks that flow into the lake.
+The locality includes the lake itself (also called Lake Tinaroo) created by the Tinaroo Falls Dam (17.16389°S 145.54639°E) as well as the foreshores of the lake and some of the creeks that flow into the lake.
 It is mostly a water locality with very little land.

+The Barron River enters the locality from the south-west (Kairi / East Barron) and immediately becomes part of the lake.
+The river exits the lake at the Tinaroo Falls Dam in the west of the locality, flowing westward through Tinaroo and beyond.